enazari/GAN-upsampling/README.md

-# On Oversampling via GANs under Different Data Difficult Factors - LIDTA 2021
+# Leveraging CGAN for Addressing Class Imbalance, Small Sample Size, and Data Difficulty Factors in Cybersecurity and Imagery Datasets

-This repository contains all the code used in the experiments carried out in the paper *""On Oversampling via Generative Adversarial Networks under Different Data Difficult Factors " International Workshop on Learning with Imbalanced Domains: Theory and Applications.
-PMLR, 2021"* [1].
+This repository contains all the code used in the experiments carried out in the papers *Using CGAN to Deal with Class Imbalance and Small Sample Size in Cybersecurity Problems* [1] and *On Oversampling via Generative Adversarial Networks under Different Data Difficult Factors* [2].

 dataset-builder.ipynb, utils.ipynb, and tester.ipynb are the necessary files to redo all the tests conducted in the paper.